GoogleCloudPlatform/professional-services/examples/dataflow-streaming-benchmark/README.md

 json-data-generator [docs](https://github.com/vincentrussell/json-data-generator) for more information on the faker functions.

+#### Message Attributes
+In case schema contains fields matching (case insensitive) names eventId, eventTimestamp then such fields will be added to attributes.
+Attribute fields can be helpful in various scenarios like deduping messages, inspecting message timestamps etc

 #### Example Schema File
 Below is an example schema file which generates fake game event payloads with random data.
 ```javascript